jimkang/github-file/README.md

       }
     }

-    function logResult(error, file) {
+    function logResult(error, content) {
       if (error) {
         console.log(error);
       }
       else {
         console.log('File updated!
-Commit sha:': file.sha);
+Content sha:': content.sha);
       }
     }

-`update` has a `parentSha` opt that you can specify.
-If you do so, it will skip getting the existing file from git in order to get it the parent sha for the update.
+`update` has a `sha` opt that you can specify.
+If you do so, it will skip getting the existing file from git in order to get it the file sha for the update.

 Tests
 -----